AbhishekRS4/ML_MSI_EuroSAT/README.md

-# A repo with Ray Torch distributed ML experiments on EuroSAT multi-spectral imagery dataset
+# A repo with Ray Torch distributed ML training and different inference serving methodology experiments on EuroSAT multi-spectral imagery dataset

 ## Experiments